1919 Tour de France: Aftermath

-The yellow jersey that was introduced in this tour, was so successful that it has been used ever since.
+The yellow jersey, which was introduced in this tour, was so successful that it has been used ever since.
 Thys claimed to have worn the first yellow jersey when leading in 1913: Desgrange had requested him to wear a distinguishable coloured jersey, so his team manager found him a yellow jersey.
 The winner of the race, Lambot, would later also win the 1922 Tour de France, but has become a half-forgotten figure in the Tour's history.

 The fight between cyclist Pélissier and tour organiser Desgrange would continue for many years.
 Pélissier would win the 1923 Tour de France.